 1. A written Emergency Response Plan is to be provided for all events.

-Maintenance of an incident report will be required for all events.
+Maintenance of an incident report is required for all events.
 A condition could be imposed.

 Section 7 of the EMP requires the completion of an Emergency Plan for all events.
-Requirements change depending on the size of events.
-For example, a risk assessment and crowded places self-assessment is required for Tier 4 events, with more onerous requirements necessary for larger events, music festivals etc.
+Requirements vary depending on the size of events.